OutSystems/docs-odc/src/eap/manage-users.md

 <div lass="info" markdown="1">

 To identify different users, this document uses "Technical user" and "End user".
-A Technical user can be developers or administrators who uses OutSystems tools.
+A Technical user can be developers or administrators who use OutSystems tools.

 </div>